Coronavirus digest: Netherlands reintroduces COVID curbs | DW | 02.11.2021

 Dutch Prime Minister Mark Rutte said on Tuesday evening that some COVID measures would be reintroduced as the Netherlands' infection and hospitalization rates rise.

-People will have to wear facemasks in public places such as shops, hairdressers, libraries, government buildings, train stations and hospitals.
+People will have to wear masks in public places such as shops, hairdressers, libraries, government buildings, train stations and hospitals.

 In addition, they have also been told — where possible — to stay 1.5 meters (5 feet) away from others.